 Public accountancy permit

-To provide assurance services, i.e. audit or review engagements (see the detailed table of reserved acts [PDF]), all Order members must hold a public accountancy permit (CPA auditor or CPA auditor authorized to practise exclusively in review engagements).
+To provide assurance services, i.e. audit or review engagements (see the detailed table of reserved acts [PDF]), all Order members must hold a public accountancy permit (CPA auditor or CPA auditor limited to review engagements).

 Public accountancy permit obligations

 CPAs who hold a public accountancy permit are required to meet the following obligations at all times:

 - Use the CPA auditor designation when they perform assurance-related activities, especially in audit reports and review reports